Skip to content

 Depth3–4 mm

-In the “sandwich therapy” combining transpupillary thermotherapy and brachytherapy (plaque), the 5-year recurrence rate is reported as 3% with I-125 and 10% with Ru-106 9).
+In “sandwich therapy,” which combines transpupillary thermotherapy and brachytherapy (plaque), the 5-year recurrence rate has been reported as 3% with 125I and 10% with 106Ru9).

-When the tumor is relatively small and especially located anteriorly, local resection (removing only part of the sclera and the tumor) may be performed.
+If the tumor is relatively small and especially located anteriorly, local resection may be performed to remove only a portion of the sclera and the tumor.

-Enucleation is indicated for large tumors (COMS large classification: apical height >10 mm, largest basal diameter >16 mm) when eye preservation is difficult.
+For large tumors (COMS large classification: apical height >10 mm, largest basal diameter >16 mm) where eye preservation is difficult, enucleation is indicated.
 It remains one of the treatment options today.
-For orbital recurrence after enucleation, surgical and radiation treatments are discussed in a multidisciplinary conference.
-Radiotherapy is recommended at 2 Gy/fraction for a total of 45–50 Gy in 20 fractions.
+For orbital recurrence after enucleation, surgical and radiation therapy should be considered in a multidisciplinary conference.
+Radiation therapy is recommended at 45–50 Gy in 20 fractions, with >2 Gy per fraction.

-Systemic treatment options for metastatic uveal melanoma are significantly more limited compared to cutaneous melanoma.
+Systemic treatment for metastatic uveal melanoma has significantly fewer options compared to cutaneous melanoma.

 • Tebentafusp: A T-cell receptor bispecific fusion protein for HLA-A*02:01-positive patients.
-A phase III trial showed significant improvement in overall survival (median extension of 6 months compared to investigator’s choice), making it the first effective drug for metastatic uveal melanoma 14).
-Dosing protocol: weekly IV (escalation from 20 to 30 to 68 mg) 7).
+Phase III trial demonstrated significant OS improvement (median 6-month extension compared to investigator’s choice control), making it the first effective drug for metastatic uveal melanoma14).
+Dosing protocol: weekly IV (escalation from 20 to 30 to 68 mg)7).

-• Immune checkpoint inhibitors: Monotherapy response rate is approximately 5%; combination of nivolumab and ipilimumab yields 12–18%.
-Efficacy is limited compared to cutaneous melanoma 14).
+• Immune checkpoint inhibitors: The response rate as monotherapy is approximately 5%, and 12–18% with nivolumab plus ipilimumab.
+The effect is limited compared to cutaneous melanoma14).

-• MEK inhibitors: Low activity as monotherapy or in combination 14).
+• MEK inhibitors: Low activity rates as monotherapy or in combination14).

-• Liver-directed therapies: Options include liver resection (when R0 is possible), percutaneous hepatic perfusion (PHP), selective internal radiation therapy (SIRT), and transarterial chemoembolization (TACE).
-PHP and SIRT show the longest overall survival 14).
+• Liver-directed therapy: Options include liver resection (when R0 is possible), percutaneous hepatic perfusion (PHP), selective internal radiation therapy (SIRT), and transarterial chemoembolization (TACE).
+PHP and SIRT show the longest overall survival14).

 Post-treatment monitoring of the affected eye is performed every 6 months for 2–5 years, then annually thereafter.
-Patients with complete tumor regression can be transitioned to a local optometrist, and those who underwent enucleation with R0 resection can be transitioned to an ocularist after wound healing.
+Cases with complete tumor regression can be transitioned to a local optometrist, and cases with enucleation plus R0 resection can be transitioned to an ocularist after wound healing.

 For metastasis surveillance, liver MRI or ultrasound every 6 months is recommended for high-risk patients, and liver imaging every 12 months for low-risk patients 14).
 Non-ionizing radiation imaging (MRI, ultrasound) is recommended to avoid radiation exposure.
 For high-risk patients with monosomy 3, metastasis monitoring should be intensified.